Nemika-Haj/Nemika-Haj/README.md

 <li> I am a she 💖
 <li> I own a Discord server actually, <a href="https://bytestobits.dev/discord/" target="_blank">BytesToBits | Coding</a>!
 <li> Reference to the one above, I also have an <a href="https://api.bytestobits.dev/" target="_blank">API</a>!
-<li> And I have the best girlfriend, ever
 </ul>